+KidIcarus: Gosh-a-cus, Princess Lana!
+Samus is super-duper-a-cus!
 Lana: Well...
 Samus is a veteran of many impossible missions!
 Samus is a super-powered cyborg!
 Samus is the greatest space hunter in the Galactic Federation!
-[Samus removes her helmet] Samus is a... woman?!?!
+(Samus removes her helmet) Samus is a... woman?!?!
+Kevin: Whew!
+You sure are!

-Samus Is A Girl is when an Action Girl is well established as heroic, or otherwise badass before the first hint that she's female.
-Whether the initial lack of discernible sex is caused by bulky armor, baggy robes, subtler deliberate deceptions, shapeshifting, or even just the camera refusing to give a clear shot of any distinctly female parts of her, it's still Samus Is A Girl.
+Samus Is a Girl is when an action girl is well established as heroic, or otherwise badass before the first hint that she's female.
+Whether the initial lack of discernible sex is caused by bulky armor, baggy robes, subtler deliberate deceptions, shapeshifting, or even just the camera refusing to give a clear shot of any distinctly female parts of her, it's still Samus Is a Girl.
 Heck, a tank with a chick inside would count.
-Having a Tomboyish Name helps as well.
+Having a Tomboyish Name or Gender-Blender Name helps as well.
+In fact, you can expect this trope to happen pretty much every time you hear a gender-neutral name like "Alex" and it's not the name of an already established male character.

 Oftentimes, Alice will only wear the form-concealing outfit during her introduction.
 Afterwards, it may end up getting lost or destroyed, and thereafter she wears something a little less ambiguous.
 Sometimes, she just stops on her own.

-See The Faceless and sister trope the Hackette.
-Contrast Unsettling Gender Reveal (where "Alice" turns out to be "Bob"), Sweet Polly Oliver (Samus Is a Girl from a viewpoint that already knows she's female) and Viewer Gender Confusion (where the audience, not the characters, don't know what gender Pat is).
+See The Faceless and the Hackette, a Sub-Trope.
+Contrast Unsettling Gender-Reveal (where "Alice" turns out to be "Bob"), Sweet Polly Oliver (Samus Is a Girl from a viewpoint that already knows she's female) and Viewer Gender Confusion (where the audience, not the characters, don't know what gender Pat is).
 See also Geeky Turn-On, which is sometimes related to this.
 Female Monster Surprise is a similar trope, but with a monster.
+May involve Gender Misdirection.

-Don't bother with spoiler tags here.
-The fact the title of this trope gives an example is a pretty good reason why this trope should not be spoiler tagged, right?
+Please, don't bother with the spoiler tags here.
+The name of this trope is a pretty good reason why this should not be.

 open/close all folders

 Named for Samus Aran from Metroid.
 In the first game, the player doesn't learn she's female until after guiding her through an army of alien baddies.
-Later games in the series still play with this trope.
+Later games in the series still play with this.
 The Prime series, however, does not play with this, and gives her a rather feminine figure considering she's in armor.
-Other M completely throws away this trope, however, because you see Samus without her suit in the opening sequence, in many cutscenes (sometimes this is just a shot of her face through her visor), and in the death sequence.
+They also let you see her eyes through her visor.
+And Prime 3 even showed us her being a woman at the start of the game.
+Other M completely throws away this, however, because you see Samus without her suit in the opening sequence, in many cutscenes (sometimes this is just a shot of her face through her visor), and in the death sequence.

 The cheat code "Justin Bailey" entered in the first game, will start Samus near the end of the game, with no armor on.

 In the original game, even the manual refers to Samus as male.
 The developers only came to the decision to make her female about midway through the production process, when one of them casually remarked that it would be really funny to get to the end and discover she was a girl all along.
-Possibly one of the greatest instances of Throw It In in video game history.
+Possibly one of the greatest throw it in moments in video game history.

 Naturally, this happens to our favorite SPARTAN in Haloid as well.
 Wait....
 Surprise!
 That's not Master Chief, but Nicole-458, a female SPARTAN who appeared in the Dead or Alive games (even though there was no canon on how Nicole looked like).
 She ends up pulling this trope on Samus, making Haloid a double whammy.

-In the "Battle Tendency" arc or JoJo's Bizarre Adventure, Joseph Joestar and Caesar go to meet Caesat's mentor.
+In Part 2, "Battle Tendency, Joseph Joestar and Caesar go to meet Caesat's mentor.
 When Joseph finally mets her, she is initially fully dressed and her face is concealed, and he thinks she must be a man... until she reveals her face.

-That is, when Rei's still inside the Eva.
+Rei in the manga version of Neon Genesis Evangelion when she's still inside the Eva.
 In the confusion of the battle, Shinji can't tell if anyone is inside the Eva (Rei's name comes up, but that seems to be a thought bubble rather than spoken dialogue on Misato's part).
-Shinji does cry out (in the English translation), "Our guy's getting clobbered!"
+Shinji cries out (in the English translation), "Our guy's getting clobbered!"
 But when he gets to NERV headquarters, he still seems to think he was saved by a robot.
 At any rate, as soon as the reader — and, a few panels later, Shinji — actually sees Rei, it's clear she's a Bandage Babe — along with all sorts of other types of fanservice / Fan Disservice.

 Carefully averted in Rebuild of Evangelion 2.0 with Asuka, who arrives in Unit 02 to fight the Angel.
 Shinji had never seen her or her Eva before but when he does comment on the battle, he doesn't use any third-person pronouns in either the Japanese original or the English dub.